kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Sentence and Document Embeddings

-Sentences aggregate word meaning.
+Sentences aggregate word meaning
-Documents aggregate sentence meaning.
+Documents aggregate sentence meaning
 Similarity enables search and clustering

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.